wp-plugins/40nuggets/trunk/readme.txt

 == Exit Targeting ==

 If you are an online marketing professional, exit targeting technology (often called exit-intent is a valuable tool to boost your conversions, or the conversions of your clients who pay you to increase their conversion rates.
-It works by automatically detecting when a potential lead is about to leave your site and pops up a Òtargeted call-to-actionÓ in front of them, and may get them to stay on your site, giving you another chance to engage, which may or may not include a sale.
+It works by automatically detecting when a potential lead is about to leave your site and pops up a targeted call-to-action in front of them, and may get them to stay on your site, giving you another chance to engage, which may or may not include a sale.

 This is similar in the real world to offering a better price to someone as they are about to leave your store.
 And it is all done simply and automatically using this great, new exit targeting technology.

 == Referral Targeting ==

 Video overlay windows are here!
 Want to put a video in one of your overlay calls-to-action?
 Well, now you can do exactly that.
-When you create a call to action just choose the "Embed Code" input field, and paste in the embed code from YouTube, Vimeo, or anywhere else.
+When you create a call to action just choose the Embed Code input field, and paste in the embed code from YouTube, Vimeo, or wherever you're hosting your video.

 == Geo Targeting ==